Oleg Kiper took control of 85% of Ukrainian agricultural exports

 Journalists tried to find the office of this company in Kyiv.
 It is registered at st. Vladimir Sosyura, 6, without specifying the office number.

 It turned out that this is a large business center where dozens of organizations operate.
-Security at the business center assured that there was no such company in the building and there never was - neither under the new nor under the old name.
+The security of the business center assured that there was no such company in the building and there never was - neither under the new nor under the old name.

 Previously the company was called MENTI.
 From August to December 2023, it exported 30 thousand tons of sunflower oil worth $20 million from Ukraine.
 At the end of the year, the company changed owners, address, and name.
 Now it is TELMENS, and the only founder was a citizen of Uzbekistan, Alexander Vadimovich Raikov from Tashkent.